Biofuel and Biomass Certification Standard

 - Environmentally safe, Socially acceptable, and Economically viable.

 - Overall reduction in GHG emissions due to reduced dependence on fossil fuels.

 - Establishing traceability and legal sourcing of the certified material.

 - Promotion of improved and sustained quality and quantity of biofuels and biomass.

 - Increased marketing opportunities for certified economic operators.

 - Contribution to Sustainable Development Goals (SDGs) through production, processing, and use of biofuels and other related products.

-We seek your valuable comments, feedback and suggestions to take this idea forward and elicit support of relevant stakeholders
+We seek your valuable comments, feedback, and suggestions to take this idea forward and elicit the support of relevant stakeholders

 |EOI for Participation||TOR- SDG- Bio F&M||Concept Note|